 The Akita’s loyalty is deeply rooted in history.
 You may be familiar with the story of Hachikō, the most famous Akita Inu of all.
 Hachikō was born in 1923 and owned by Professor Hidesaburō Ueno, a Japanese agricultural scientist living in Tokyo.
-Hachikō walked with his owner to Shibuya station for his work commute every day, and would go to the station to greet him as he arrived from his four o’clock train home.
-One day in 1925, Ueno did not return – he had suffered from a cerebral haemorrhage at work and passed away.
+Hachikō walked with his owner to Shibuya station for his work commute every day and would go to the station to greet him as he arrived from his four o’clock train home.
+One day in 1925, Ueno did not return – he had suffered from a cerebral hemorrhage at work and passed away.
 For the next nine years, however, Hachikō continued to wait for Ueno to return, walking to the station every day when the same train was due to arrive.
 His story propelled him and the Akita breed into the spotlight.
 To this day, a bronze statue of Hachikō stands in Shibuya station, in honour of him and his unwavering loyalty.

 History and Origins of the Akita

-The Akita is a working dog that originated in the mountainous regions of Akita and Odate, and were originally used to hunt animals such as elk and boar.
+The Akita is a working dog that originated in the mountainous regions of Akita and Odate, and was originally used to hunt animals such as elk and boar.
 They were also companion dogs for samurai during the 16th century.
 It is worth noting that in many countries around the world (apart from the US), the Japanese Akita and the American Akita are considered different breeds.
-This is also a subject of great debate of many Akita lovers.
+This is also a subject of the great debate of many Akita lovers.
 The Akita was first introduced into the US by Helen Keller, who received two Akitas from Japan.
-In the US, the Akita impressed American servicemen, who were taken by its bear-like, muscular and heavy-boned stature.
+In the US, the Akita impressed American servicemen, who were taken by its bear-like, muscular, and heavy-boned stature.
 American Akitas have therefore been bred to be more robust and bear-like, with a larger range of colours, while the Japanese Akita remains fox-like, with a narrow spectrum of colours.

 Getting Your Own Shiba or Akita Inu

 In this article, we have only managed to cover two of Japan’s native breeds; many remain, such as the Kishu or the Hokkaido Inu.
-We have also tried to paint a realistic picture of the Shiba and Akita Inus – the handsome looks and persistent devotion to family of both breeds are captivating, but owning them will not come without challenges.
+We have also tried to paint a realistic picture of the Shiba and Akita Inus – the handsome looks and persistent devotion to the family of both breeds are captivating, but owning them will not come without challenges.
 Training a Shiba Inu can become challenging and frustrating for first-time owners, and Akita Inus are not recommended for first-time owners.
 Because of this, even Shiba and Akita Inus can be found in adoption centres despite their novelty.
 Adoption should always be your first port of call, but if not, choose a reputable breeder and a well-socialised puppy, and make sure to do your research beforehand.
 Meanwhile, enjoy these pictures!